The Electrical Trade Counter That Comes To You.

 Always Follow Appliance Instructions

-Look For Signs Of Overloading
+Look For Signs of Overloading

 Repair Or Replace Damaged Electrical Cords